Kamalesh-Gandhi/Land_Price_Prediction/README.md

 # Chennai Land Price Prediction using Machine Learning

 This project focuses on building a machine learning model to predict land prices in Chennai.
 The project includes data preprocessing, feature engineering, and model optimization to achieve accurate predictions.
-Additionally, the model is integrated into a Streamlit-based web application for easy user interaction.
+Additionally, the model is integrated into a Streamlit-based web application for easy user interaction and hosted on AWS EC2 for enhanced scalability and accessibility.

 ## Introduction

 The **Chennai Land Price Prediction** project aims to assist users in predicting land prices based on specific attributes.
 This tool is designed for real estate buyers, sellers, and investors to evaluate land prices efficiently.
-Using machine learning models and an interactive Streamlit web application, the project provides instant price estimates based on user inputs.
+Using machine learning models, a Streamlit web application, and AWS EC2 deployment, the project provides instant price estimates based on user inputs.

 ---

 ## Project Scope

 The project utilizes historical data on land sales in Chennai, incorporating various features such as location, size, type, and surrounding infrastructure.
 The objective is to create a machine learning model that predicts land prices with high accuracy.
-The model is deployed in a user-friendly Streamlit interface to enable users to input land details and obtain instant predictions.
+The model is deployed in a user-friendly Streamlit interface hosted on AWS EC2 for robust performance and seamless user access.

 ---